 We just had limited time during our short Brighton one day trip, so we didn’t manage to see many of the other places.
 However, there’s much more than that described above, to see in this very interesting city.

 If you only have a chance – try to visit, in either of the seasons.
 Brighton will welcome you in the brightest way it can!

 How to go on a day trip to Brighton from London?

 Tickets to get to Brighton are quite cheap and the train journey is quick and pleasant.

-Trains run almost every half an hour and even in the day of travelling there can be some good deals.
-We paid around £10 pp for return ticket, when booked in advance, and similar prices were still available on the day of our journey (2nd January).
+Trains run almost every half an hour and even on the day of travelling there can be some good deals.
+We paid around £10 pp for a return ticket when booked in advance, and similar prices were still available on the day of our journey (2nd January).

 Like it?
 Pin it!